study-ORCATech-cloud/terraform-labs/AWS/LAB10-Lambda/README.md

 ---

-## 🎯 Objectives
+## 🎯 Learning Objectives

 - Create a serverless Lambda function with proper IAM execution roles
-- Configure API Gateway REST API with resources, methods, and integrations
+- Configure API Gateway HTTP API with routes and integrations
+- Implement various HTTP methods (GET, POST, PUT, DELETE)
-- Set up request/response mapping and validation
+- Set up CORS for cross-origin access
 - Deploy the API to a stage with proper logging and monitoring
 - Implement error handling and proper HTTP response codes
-- Test the API endpoint using various HTTP methods
+- Test the API endpoints with curl commands

 ---